AbiruEkanayaka/FluxMap/README.md

 ### Durability Levels

-You can control the trade-off between performance and safety using `DurabilityLevel`:
+You can control the trade-off between performance and safety by configuring durability via the `DatabaseBuilder`.

--   **`DurabilityLevel::InMemory`**: The default.
+-   **`InMemory`**: The default.
 No data is written to disk.
--   **`DurabilityLevel::Relaxed { wal_path, flush_interval }`**: (Group Commit) Commits are written to the OS buffer and a background thread flushes them to disk periodically.
-This offers good performance and durability against process crashes, but recent commits may be lost in case of an OS crash or power failure.
+-   **`Relaxed`**: (Group Commit) Commits are written to the OS buffer and a background thread flushes them to disk when the first of several conditions is met (e.g., time elapsed, number of commits, or bytes written).
+This offers high performance and durability against process crashes, but recent commits may be lost in case of an OS crash or power failure.
--   **`DurabilityLevel::Full { wal_path }`**: (fsync-per-transaction) Each transaction is fully synced to the disk before the `commit` call returns.
+-   **`Full`**: (fsync-per-transaction) Each transaction is fully synced to the disk before the `commit` call returns.
 This provides the strongest durability guarantee but has a higher performance overhead.

+### Automatic Vacuuming

+When configured via `auto_vacuum` on the builder, the database will spawn a background thread to periodically run the vacuum process.
+This reclaims memory from old, dead data versions.
+If not enabled, you can still call `db.vacuum()` manually.

 ## Under the Hood: MVCC and SSI